sickcodes/Docker-OSX/README.md

 Ensure KVM is enabled and `x11-apps` is installed.

-to void troubles related to docker daemons on WLS 2, use Docker on Windows, and extern it to your distro.
+To void troubles related to docker daemons on WLS 2, use Docker on Windows, and extern it to your distro.
 See Docker Docs for the complete detail setup [here](https://docs.docker.com/docker-for-windows/wsl/)

+#### Using WSLg

+To use WSLg's built in X11 server, change these two lines to point Docker-OSX to it.

+`-e "DISPLAY=${DISPLAY:-:0}" \`
+`-v /mnt/wslg/.X11-unix:/tmp/.X11-unix \`

 See more in-depth discussion [here](https://github.com/sickcodes/Docker-OSX/issues/17) and [here](https://github.com/sickcodes/Docker-OSX/issues/60).